programmer90000/linux-set-up-docs-backup/things-to-do/things-to-do/git.md

 [merge]
     conflictStyle = zdiff3

+[rerere]
+enabled=true
 ```

 Write a note in the docs: To view the entire file in git diff, run: ```git diff --unified=NUMBER OF LINES IN THE LARGER FILE```

+Find a theme for git in the terminal

+Look for a terminal tool to review git diffs

+Write docs on git tag